7 Things Not to Do During Labor - Baby Chick

 It’s common for mothers to breathe too quickly or shallowly when contractions become intense.
 This can lead to dizziness, tingling in your hands or face, and even fainting.
 Instead, focus on abdominal (diaphragmatic) breathing, which helps you stay relaxed, reduces tension, and improves oxygen flow to both you and your baby.3

 You’ll also want to avoid holding your breath.
 When you inhale deeply, you deliver oxygen to your baby; when you hold your breath, your baby gets less.
-This can cause heart rate changes that may prompt unnecessary medical intervention.
+This can cause changes in heart rate that may prompt unnecessary medical intervention.

-So remember — slow, steady breathing is one of the best things you can do for yourself and your baby.
+So remember, slow and steady breathing is one of the best things you can do for yourself and your baby.
 It keeps you centered, supports healthy oxygen levels, and helps your body prepare for pushing when the time comes.

 If you’ve chosen an unmedicated birth, you’re probably focused on your breathing, relaxing your muscles, and letting your body do its work.
 You may not even notice the time (and that’s a good thing!).